Riddhiman2005/Symphonies-in-the-Colliders-Investigating-the-Musical-Signatures-of-Particle-Beams/Conclusion and Takeaways.md

 With this proposal, we wish to conclude the answers to questions like: <br>
 <br>
-• Is there geometric symmetry in our findings?
-If not, what do atypical patterns indicate? <br>
+• *Is there geometric symmetry in our findings?
+If not, what do atypical patterns indicate*? <br>
 <br>
-• Are all characteristic notes of a particle beam, say a proton beam, the same? <br>
+•*Are all characteristic notes of a particle beam, say a proton beam, the same*? <br>
 <br>

-• What differentiates the music produced by these beams?
-Can we use it as a basis for identifying beam composition? <br>
+• *What differentiates the music produced by these beams?
+Can we use it as a basis for identifying beam composition*? <br>
 <br>

 Since the empirical access is limited, we can predict that on an average, given an